ChaosLime/ShareMoor/README.md

 # Share Moor
 A simple event based file sharing application meant for event file sharing.
+** Still a work in progress **
+Project is in a working beta state as of release.
+Further development to follow.
 # About
 A cross-platform, browser-based, self-hosted, account-less, and privacy centered media sharing tool.
 Made using Java and the Spring framework.
 Uses a variety of open source tools that scrub personally identifiable information from the files shared.
 # Platforms